16 Most Common EMS Emergencies for EMTs & Paramedics

 Epilepsy is one of the most common causes of seizures, affecting about 3 million Americans.

 What Is a Seizure?

-A seizure, or epileptic seizure, is a series of symptoms cause by excessive brain activity.
+A seizure, or epileptic seizure, is a series of symptoms caused by excessive brain activity.
 These symptoms can include uncontrolled shaking movements involving much of the body with loss of consciousness (tonic-clonic seizure), shaking movements involving only part of the body with variable levels of consciousness (focal seizure), or a subtle momentary loss of awareness (absence seizure).
-Most of the time, these episode last less than 2 minutes.
+Most of the time, these episodes last less than 2 minutes.
 Loss of bladder control may also occur.

 EMT Treatment for Seizure